Sign up! for our OCM newsletter. Absolutely FREE.

 I had a business meeting with a friend recently.
 I found out that her son (older than mine) has Asperger’s and our business conversation went straight out the window.
 I was describing my son’s recent changes with typical Asperger’s traits.
 She told me (I’m paraphrasing slightly) “Those new traits are typical.
 Your son is thriving in the ‘roles’ created for him.”

 Asperger’s kids thrive in roles but many parents & educators are afraid to upset the apple cart by putting them in positions where they can be social.
 Early in the school year, my son’s teacher noticed he had some academic ability with spelling and math and sat him down.
 She told him she was going to increase his work in spelling and that he was a great student who needed to keep practicing.
-My son saw this increased “role” as a status label to live up to.
-He saw the increased workload as a role of a smart student.

 Same with sports.
 By putting on the uniform and working with a team, my son sees himself playing the role of “teammate” or “athlete”.
 The role also applies to performer.
 My son’s love of the stage is becoming fixed in him because it’s easy for him to comprehend and identify with.
 He throws his efforts into performing because of the role he knows is defined as actor, singer or musician.
 When my son realized that strapping on a guitar meant becoming the role of a musician or performer, he embraced it quickly.
-My son is not a star athlete and he isn’t a prodigy musician.
+My son is not a star athlete and he isn’t a musical prodigy.
 He enjoys the roles and aspires to better create them with his flourishing abilities.
 The more confidence he gains, the more he increases the role in his mind.

 There is a certain, negative connotation with “labeling” kids.
 According to my friend I had lunch with, Asperger’s students look for easily identifiable roles to incorporate their interests.
 If a child shows interest or accepts a role, they strive to fulfill it often gaining confidence (progress) along the way.
 It turns out my son’s progress is more “typical” than I thought and this experience has been another valuable lesson for me.